pkimpel/retro-503/README.md

 ## DEVELOPMENT OF THIS PROJECT IS CURRENTLY SUSPENDED

-The Elliott 503 was a binary, transistorized, single-address, core-memory computer system designed and manufactured by Elliott Automation (n�e Elliott Brothers Ltd.) in the United Kingdom and first shipped in 1963.
+The Elliott 503 was a binary, transistorized, single-address, core-memory computer system designed and manufactured by Elliott Automation (née Elliott Brothers Ltd.) in the United Kingdom and first shipped in 1963.

 The main goal of this project is creation of a cross-platform emulator for the 503 written in the Rust language.